Global Existence of Weak Solutions for the Anisotropic Compressible Stokes System: Introduction

-As explained in \cite{Li} or \cite{NoSt}, there are various motivations for the study of quasi-stationary Stokes problem.
-Such study may be used to try to understand how to build solutions of the compressible Navier-Stokes system which exhibit persistence oscillations.
-The second motivation is that such system may be used for instance in porous media, biology or concerning the dynamics of vortices in supra-conductivity for instance which occurs in the low Reynolds number regime.
-Such system has been study from a long-time ago for constant isotropic viscosities: see for instance \cite{Ka}, \cite{Ka1}, \cite{Ka2}, \cite{VaKa},\cite{Ma}, \cite{BrJa1} for constant viscosities and see for instance \cite{BePi} for density dependent viscosities.
-More complicated quasi-stationary compressible Stokes system has been also studied in \cite{BrMuZa}, \cite{BrNePe}, \cite{FrWe} and \cite{FrGoMa} in the multi-fluid setting for instance.
+As explained in \cite{Li}, Chapter $8$, there are various motivations for the study of quasi-stationary Stokes problem.
+On the one hand such a study may be used to try to understand how to construct solutions of the compressible Navier-Stokes system which exhibit persistent oscillations.
+On the other hand this system naturally arrises either when dealing with flows in the low Reynolds number regime, which it typically the case in porous media or biology either as a mean field model for the motion of vortices in a superconductor in the Ginzburg--Landau theory.
+There is a rather rich literature regarding the mathematical study assuming isotropic diffusion: see for instance \cite{BrJa1}, \cite{Ka}, \cite{Ka1}, \cite{Ka2}, \cite{Ma}, \cite{MaZh}, or \cite{VaKa} for constant viscosity coefficients or \cite{BePi} for density dependent viscosity coefficients.
+More complicated versions of the quasi-stationary compressible Stokes system have been also analyzed in \cite{BrMuZa}, \cite{BrNePe}, \cite{FrWe} and \cite{FrGoMa} in the multi-fluid setting.

 Global existence of weak solutions for general anisotropic viscosities for non-stationary compressible barotropic Navier-Stokes equations or even quasi-stationary Stokes equations are open problems.
-Only recently a positive result has been obtained by B.D. and P.--E. Jabin in \cite{BrJa} assuming some restrictions on the shear and bulk viscosities.
-The result is not straightforward to prove as it involves a non-local behavior in the compactness characterization explaining in some sense the main tool introduced by the authors: a non-local compactness criterion with the introduction of appropriate weights.
-In this paper, we solve the open problem for the quasi-stationary compressible Stokes equations with an anisotropic viscous tensor namely for the following system:
+Only recently a positive result has been obtained by D. Bresch and P.--E. Jabin in \cite{BrJa} assuming some restrictions on the shear and bulk viscosities.
+The result is not straightforward to prove as the anisotropy introduces non-locality in the compactness characterization process.
+This explains in some sense the new method introduced by the authors in order to conclude compactness: propagation of a non-local $L^{p}$-compactness module with appropriate time-evolving weights.

+In this paper, we consider a very general form of the quasi-stationary compressible Stokes equations: